The Future of Information Alliance operated this program from 2012-2015. To learn more about the new Innovation Spark Grant Competition, go here.

-With generous support from the Robert W. Deutsch Foundation, up to four teams of students and their faculty mentors have been chosen to receive up to $25,000 per team to carry out a project during the spring semester.
-In addition, the judges this year named two teams as honorees, and they will receive up to $3,000 in expenses per team to carry out their projects.
+With generous support from the Robert W. Deutsch Foundation, up to four teams of students and their faculty mentors are chosen to receive up to $25,000 per team to carry out a project during the spring semester.

 The FIA Seed Grant Competition is designed to encourage teams of students to engage in research projects that lead the way to innovative solutions for key information-related challenges.